 If you would like to discuss further then please do not hesitate to call a consultant on 01425 479888.

-Sign up to Docs Wizard for 12-months from £49, or £149 to include policies and management guides.
+Sign up to Docs Wizard for 12-months for £249 to include letters, contracts, policies, management guides and data protection GDPR documents.

 The information contained within this article is for general guidance only and represents our understanding of employment and associated law and employee relations issues as at the date of publication.
 Jaluch Limited, or any of its directors or employees, cannot be held responsible for any action or inaction taken in reliance upon the contents.
 Specific advice should be sought on all individual matters.